increpare/slab-markup/README.md

-custom data format - contains js code to parse one, and sublime text 3 syntax highlighting file
+stupid custom data format - contains js code to parse, and sublime text 3 syntax highlighting file

 here's an example of a file: